sk98765/Repdata_assign2/assign2.md

 total_death <- dt1[which.max(dt1$FATALITIES),2]

 dt2 <- aggregate(PROPDMG ~ EVTYPE, data = dt0, FUN = sum)
-event2 <- dt2[which.max(dt2$PROMDMG),1]
+event2 <- dt2[which.max(dt2$PROPDMG),1]
 total_damage <- dt2[which.max(dt2$PROPDMG),2]
 ```

-TORNADO is the most deadly severe weather event accross U.S. from 1950 to November 2011.
-Total death for TORNADO is 5633.

- is the most costly severe weather event accross U.S. from 1950 to November 2011.
-Total damage cost for  is 3212258.16 millions U.S. dollars.
+After the analysis, we find out - **TORNADO** is the most deadly severe weather event accross U.S. from 1950 to November 2011 which has a total **5633** people dead and **TORNADO** is the most costly severe weather event accross U.S. from 1950 to November 2011 which cause U.S. **3212258.16** millions U.S. dollars.

-Following graph will show the top 10 deadly severe weather events accross U.S. from 1950 to November 2011.
+Following graph will show the top tep deadly severe weather events accross U.S. from 1950 to November 2011 with most casualties.